 - Lower monthly premiums.
-People who are eligible for premium-free Part A do not pay a monthly premium for this coverage, and the standard Part B premium is $170.10 per month in 2022, decreasing to $164.90 in 2023.
+People who are eligible for premium-free Part A do not pay a monthly premium for this coverage, and the standard Part B premium is $164.90 per month in 2023.
 Private insurance premiums vary, but the average for a benchmark plan in the Marketplace was $438 per month in 2022.

 - Doctor and provider choice.
 People with Original Medicare can get care from any doctor or health care provider that takes Medicare, so long as they’re accepting new patients.
 Private insurance plans purchased through an employer or the Marketplace may require members to get care from a network of participating providers, limiting their practitioner and facility options.

 - Portable coverage.
 Original Medicare provides coverage throughout the United States and its territories.
 This means people with Original Medicare can keep their coverage if they move out of state.
 Private insurance coverage may end when people change jobs or move out of their plan’s service area.